Qinying-Liu/C3BN/README.md

 # C3BN
 ## Introduction
 This repository is used for C3BN (Convex Combination Consistency between Neighbors for Weakly-supervised Action Localization).
 It can reproduce the main results on THUMOS14 with the baseline of BaS-Net.
+We choose this baseline for illustration due to its simplicity.
 ## Install & Requirements
 We conduct experiments on the following environment: <br>
  * python == 3.9.13 <br>